magento/merchdocs/src/stores/configuration.md

 ---

-This reference provides field descriptions for every configuration setting in the Commerce Admin.
+This reference provides field descriptions for every configuration setting in the Admin.
 To learn how to apply configuration settings to specific store views, see [Configuration Scope]({% link configuration/scope.md %}).
 To override the default values of configuration settings, see [Changing Scope]({% link configuration/scope-change.md %}).

 In this guide, you can drill down through any section of the reference and follow the links to corresponding topics.